Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Calculus

 Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function.
-In this context, it helps estimate how a small change in one variable, such as the radius of a sphere, affects another variable, like the volume.
-Understanding derivatives is crucial for applying differential formulas to approximate changes.
+In this context, it is used to estimate how small changes in the radius of a cone affect its lateral surface area, assuming the height remains constant.

 Recommended video: